openshift/microshift/test/README.md

 #### Blueprint Naming

-Blueprint names must be globally unique, regardless of the group that contains the blueprint template.
+Blueprint names must be globally unique, regardless of the layer and group that contains the blueprint template.

 Blueprint names should clearly identify the combination of operating system and MicroShift versions.
-The convention is to put the operating system first, followed by `microshift`.
-For example, `rhel-9.2-microshift-4.13`.
+The convention is to put the operating system first, followed by `microshift` (i.e `rhel-9.2-microshift-4.13`).

-Regardless of the branch, the blueprints using MicroShift built from the source PR should use `source` in the name to facilitate rebuilding only the source-based images.
-For example, `rhel-9.2-microshift-source`.
+Regardless of the branch, the blueprints using MicroShift built from the source PR should use `source` in the name to facilitate rebuilding only the source-based images (i.e `rhel-9.2-microshift-source`).

 To make it easy to include the right image in a test scenario, each blueprint produces an edge-commit image identified with a `ref` that